 Salicylic acid can be blended into various formulations of skincare products, with serums generally containing the highest amount of potency.
 This makes the ingredient highly is effective at keeping the skin clear and healthy, but has gained a reputation for becoming very drying to the skin if misused or overused throughout your daily skincare routine.
 If you are wanting to know more about this clever BHA, you can check out our guide on the skincare benefits of salicylic acid.

 Is it ok to use salicylic acid every day?

-Due to salicylic acid sometimes resulting in the skin becoming irritated many skin experts and dermatologists suggest using the acid in moderation, starting by applying it 3 times a week and if there are no signs of any reactions, you can build up the usage by one or two more days.
+Yes it is considered ok to use salicylic acid every day, however, due to it sometimes resulting in the skin becoming irritated many skin experts and dermatologists suggest using the acid in moderation, starting by applying it 3 times a week and if there are no signs of any reactions, you can build up the usage by one or two more days.
 When using an over the counter product you can expect to find the percentage of the salicylic acid to be between 0.5% to 2% in strength, anything higher is found in prescription products and used in treatments performed by a trained beauty professional.
 Allowing enough time for the skin to adjust to powerhouse acid is the best way of avoiding any skin irritation or flare-ups.

 To help you get a better understanding of how salicylic acid works on the skin and how often you should use it;